luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 * Primary: Corporate Finance; Industrial Organization
 * Secondary: Economics of Digitization & Innovation; Competition Policy

-In my research, I study competition, M\&As, and innovation in the context of digitization.
+In my research, I study competition, M&As, and innovation in the context of digitization.
 More broadly, I am interested in the implications of digitization for market outcomes and economic welfare.

 I am an empirical researcher, and I use both reduced-form analysis and structural econometric models of firm and consumer behavior.
 My most recent [papers](https://luiseeisfeld.github.io/research/) study entry and market dynamics in software industries, and the functioning of online marketplaces.
 Both papers use novel datasets.